 What is Considered an Emergency Fund?

-An Emergency Fund is a pool of savings that has been set aside to cover any significant, unexpected expenses.
-These expenses typically include medical bills, automotive repairs/replacement, lost income due to lack of employment, etc. These expenses can happen very suddenly and create a substantial financial burden on an individual or family.
+An Emergency Fund is a pool of savings that has been set aside to cover any large, unexpected expenses.
+These expenses typically include medical bills, automotive repairs/replacement, lost income due to lack of employment, etc. All these expenses can happen very suddenly and can create a huge financial burden on an individual or family.

 How Much Should Your Emergency Fund Be?

-The recommended size of an Emergency Fund varies by case, but we usually suggest somewhere between 3-6 months’ worth of expenses.
-If you are single with a stable income, you can afford to be on the lower end of the scale.
-However, if you have a family with irregular income, we recommend being on the higher end of the 3-6 month range.
+The recommended size of an Emergency Fund varies by case, but we normally suggest somewhere between 3-6 months’ worth of expenses.
+If you are single with a stable income, then you can afford to be on the lower end of the scale.
+If you have a family with irregular income amounts, then we recommend being on the higher end of the 3-6 month range.

-Lastly, we wanted to discuss why we believe it is essential to establish an Emergency Fund.
+Lastly, we wanted to touch on why we believe it is so important to establish an Emergency Fund.
 COVID-19 has taught us that the world we live in can change drastically in the blink of an eye.
-Many people were left unemployed and were concerned about continuing to pay their bills.
+Many people were left unemployed and were concerned as to how they would continue to pay their bills.
 (Granted, the government did help with the unemployment assistance, but that benefit was not announced at the very beginning.)

 This initial level of concern highlights exactly why an Emergency Fund is needed.
-Being out of work for three months could be detrimental, but it could also be manageable if you had the proper savings set aside.
-We are also seeing a considerable workforce shift as a record-setting number of individuals are leaving their jobs for new employers.
-This transition period can also be very stressful since it may present a period with no income.
-Once again, having savings can make this career shift much more tolerable.
+Being out of work for 3 months could be detrimental, but it could also be manageable if you had the proper savings set aside.
+We are also seeing a huge shift in the workforce as a record setting amount of individuals are leaving their jobs for new employers.
+This transition period can also be very stressful since it may present a period of time with no income.
+Once again, having the proper savings can make this career shift much more tolerable.

 Speak With a Trusted Advisor